-• In times when disasters are not present (peace time), the Equipment collects information to be used for disaster situations (emergencies).
+In times when disasters are not present (peace time), the Equipment collects information to be used for disaster situations (emergencies).
 The information is maintained in the DBs on the Service Provider’s Disaster Information Network.

-• The Service Provider shall have reliablesecure communication with the Disaster Sensor. by checking the certificate issued by the Disaster Sensor.
+The Service Provider shall have reliablesecure communication with the Disaster Sensor. by checking the certificate issued by the Disaster Sensor.

-• When receiving information regarding a disaster from the Service Provider, the WGs shall have the method to check if the information is reliable prior to distributing the information to UDs.
+When receiving information regarding a disaster from the Service Provider, the WGs shall have the method to check if the information is reliable prior to distributing the information to UDs.

-• UDs shall be able to receive the message from the Disaster Sensor by the other communication paths.
+UDs shall be able to receive the message from the Disaster Sensor by the other communication paths.

-• The WG may be used for the other services for specific UDs in peace time.
+The WG may be used for the other services for specific UDs in peace time.
 In case of emergency, every subscribed UDs should be able to receive the message from the Service Provider through the WG.

-• Communication connections among UDs, WGs and Service Provider are established.
+Communication connections among UDs, WGs and Service Provider are established.

-• When the network connectivity is available, the information on DB in the Service Provider-Disaster Information Network and local DBs in the WGs should be capable of being regularly synchronized and updated.
+When the network connectivity is available, the information on DB in the Service Provider-Disaster Information Network and local DBs in the WGs should be capable of being regularly synchronized and updated.